You are hereStudents > Admissions

 Important Information about the Impact of Budget Reductions

-Due to reductions from the state regarding the number of students community colleges can serve this coming academic year, we are not permitting concurrently enrolled high school students to attend Spring or Fall 2013.
+Due to reductions from the state regarding the number of students community colleges can serve this coming academic year, we are not permitting concurrently enrolled high school students to attend Fall 2013 or Spring 2014.

 City, Mesa and Miramar Colleges continue to experience extraordinary demand for classes along with ongoing budget reductions from the state, and diminished capacity at the universities.
 Therefore, it is essential that students pay close attention to all deadlines, e-mail messages and other important information provided to you by the college.